 The City of Memphis is home to one of the oldest wooden carousels in the United States.
 Built in 1909, it truly is a National Treasure.
 Unfortunately, this treasure was sitting in packing crates, almost forgotten.

-In 2014, The Children's Museum of Memphis' CEO Dick Hackett contacted then Mayor A.C.
+In 2014, The Children's Museum of Memphis' former CEO Dick Hackett contacted then Mayor A.C.
 Wharton to inquire about the whereabouts of the Memphis Grand Carousel.
 After some investigation, the museum was granted a 25-year lease for the Carousel by the City of Memphis.
-The Carousel was packed up and shipped by FedEx to Carousels and Carvings for two years of restoration work which will cost $1 million.
+The Carousel was packed up and shipped by FedEx to Carousels and Carvings for over two years of restoration work which cost $1 million.

 Here are photos from the restoration currently taking place in Ohio:

 Get the full catalog of restoration photos HERE!